-This article details the steps in the FYI Migrate app when you have selected MYOB Document Manager or Virtual Cabinet as your current software (refer to Using the FYI Migrate App to Sync your Data).
+This article details the steps in the FYI Migrate app when you have selected one of the following Document Management Systems to migrate from:

 Note: Since the recording of this video, the option to Include Folder Name on Export is no longer shown and is automatically set "On".

-- Enter the Server Name and Database Name for your MYOB or Virtual Cabinet documents.
+- Enter the Server Name and Database Name for your Document Management system.

 If a password is required for the FYI app to access the SQL database, then enter those details also.